Holomorphic curves in exploded manifolds: Compactness: Estimates

 \end{description} \end{lemma}

 \pf

 For this proof we shall use coordinates $z=e^{t+i\theta}$, and the cylindrical metric in which $\{\frac \partial{\partial t},\frac\partial{\partial \theta}\}$ are an orthonormal frame.

-We choose our energy bound $E>0$ small enough that we can use the derivative bound from Lemma \ref{derivative bound}, and Lemma \ref{cylinder bound} implies that the smaller annulus is contained a small enough ball that we can use the coordinates of Lemma \ref{coordinate bound} (we also choose $r$ small enough that this is true).
-We then have the following estimate for the (standard) $\dbar$ of $f$ in these coordinates.
+Choose our energy bound $E>0$ small enough that we can use the derivative bound from Lemma \ref{derivative bound}, and Lemma \ref{cylinder bound} implies that the smaller annulus is contained a small enough ball that we can use the coordinates of Lemma \ref{coordinate bound} (we also choose $r$ small enough that this is true).

+Item \ref{cb3} of Lemma \ref{coordinate bound} states that the almost complex structure $J$ used in these coordinates is equal to the standard complex structure $J_{0}$ at $0$, and that the derivative of $J$ is bounded by a constant $c_{1}$.
+Therefore, we may estimate the standard $\dbar$ operator applied to $f$ in these coordinates as follows:

+Let $A_{p}$ be an affine coordinate change on our coordinates from Lemma \ref{coordinate bound} which sends $p$ to $0$ so that $J$ in these new coordinates is equal to the standard complex structure at $0$.
+Then, the derivative of $J$ in these new coordinates is bounded by $c_{1}\norm {dA_{p}}\norm{dA_{p}^{-1}}$.
+We may choose such coordinate transformations $A_{p}$ for all $p$ in a ball with size depending on $c_{1}$ so that $\norm {dA_{p}}\norm{dA_{p}^{-1}}$ is bounded by $2$.
+Choosing our energy bound $E>0$ or our distance $r>0$ small enough means that we can ensure that the image of $\{e^{-R}\leq\abs z\leq e^R\}$ is contained inside this ball.
+Then

-We can run this through the inequality from Lemma \ref{elliptic regularity} to obtain the following estimate on $\dbar f$ restricted to the interior of a disk (which holds on the interior of the cylinder where we have the derivative bound from Lemma \ref{derivative bound}.)
+We can run the above inequality through the inequality from Lemma \ref{elliptic regularity} to obtain the following estimate on $\dbar f$ restricted to the interior of a disk (which holds on the interior of the cylinder, where we have the derivative bound from Lemma \ref{derivative bound}.)

-The second inequality uses Lemma \ref{elliptic regularity} and the derivative bound from Lemma \ref{derivative bound}.
-Here $c_2$ is a constant depending only on the $p$ from $L^{p}$ and $(\ex B, J, \omega)$.
-We can fix $p$ to be something bigger than $2$.
-By choosing $E$ or $r$ small, we can force $\abs f$ to be as small as we like on the smaller cylinder using Lemma \ref{cylinder bound}.
+The second inequality uses Lemma \ref{elliptic regularity} and the last inequality uses the derivative bound from Lemma \ref{derivative bound}.
+Here $c_2$ is a constant depending only on the $q$ from $L^{q}$ and $(\ex B, J, \omega,E_{0})$.
+We can fix $q$ to be something bigger than $2$.
+By choosing $E$ or $r$ small, we can force $\abs{A_{p} f}$ to be as small as we like on the smaller cylinder using Lemma \ref{cylinder bound}.

 Now we can use Cauchy's integral formula

 or in our coordinates,